 Fall: My Favorite Asthma Season!

-I hope that remains the same for this Fall—I found some notes recently that in Fall 2016 I was typically only needing my rescue inhaler once or twice a week, and while yes, I think I likely had symptoms more than stands out, the fact I said I think in the original notes is a pretty good sign that things were going well.
+I hope that remains the same for this fall—I found some notes recently that in fall 2016 I was typically only needing my rescue inhaler once or twice a week.
+While yes, I think I likely had symptoms more than stands out, the fact I said I think in the original notes is a pretty good sign that things were going well.

-Why Fall rocks for me
+Why fall rocks for me

 With that said, Fall does also cause an increase in cold and flu viruses with more people re-conglomerating in small spaces—kids going back to school, namely!—giving rise to what’s known as the September Asthma Peak.
 Fall allergens don’t get me (also part of the Peak), and I’m fortunate that I’m no longer in school to pick up those germs, and one thing I don’t miss at all about my daycare job, is that I’m not in an elementary school all the time subject to those germs!

 Fall brings with it, of course, a reprieve to cooler air, which—when cool and not cold—makes my lungs happy.
-I find Fall is the season where I’m able to get the most outdoor activity in comfortably.
+I find fall is the season where I’m able to get the most outdoor activity in comfortably.
 I’m not much into heat and my lungs aren’t either, and ditto on the cold—our Winnipeg winters freak my lungs out.
 So it’s lovely to have a “happy medium” season for awhile to enjoy.
 If only it lasted longer!

 The good kind of treatment adjustments (a fall, if you will!)

-Oh, and while nothing to do with asthma, the hoodies-and-jeans combo is my favorite hands-down, so it’s not exactly surprising that Fall is my favorite season, even outside of asthma.
+Oh, and while nothing to do with asthma, the hoodies-and-jeans combo is my favorite hands-down, so it’s not exactly surprising that fall is my favorite season, even outside of asthma.